plan3/annoyance/README.md

 ## What

 Regularly reminding groups of people about the chores they wouldn't otherwise do by opening pull requests and mentioning the ones deemed responsible.
+Examples of templates and pull requests can be found [here](https://github.com/smp-labs/annoyances).

 ## Why